SPANDigital/presidium/content/_reference/06-landing-page.md

 # Create & Resolve Links

-Create links to content, and resolve them by including the `baseurl` in the path:
+Create links to content and resolve them by including the `baseurl` in the path:

 {% raw %}
 ```html